-Successful completion (a grade of C- or better) of the music theory sequence (MUS 1014); Successful completion (a grade of C or better) of Introduction to Music Literature (MUS 1113);

-Successful completion of the keyboard proficiency examination.
+Successful completion (a grade of C- or better) of the music theory sequence (MUS 1014); Successful completion (a grade of C or better) of Introduction to Music Literature (MUS 1113); Successful completion of the keyboard proficiency examination.

 All music majors are required to present evidence of their analytical research and performance abilities during their senior year through the Senior Performance Seminar (MUS 4441-51).
-All performances/presentations must be heard by the music faculty at least one month before the performance/presentation.
+All performance/presentations must be heard by the music faculty at least one month before the performance/presentation.

-MINOR A minor in music requires 18 hours as specified below:
+MINOR A minor in music requires 22 hours as specified below:

-HUM 3133 Renaissance and Baroque
+- HUM 3133 Renaissance and Baroque

-3143 Classicism and Romanticism
+- 3143 Classicism and Romanticism

+- MUS 1002 Basic Musicianship

-MUS 1014 Theory I
+- 1014 Theory I

-1024 Theory II
+- 1024 Theory II

+- 2113 Music Literature I

-1113 Introduction to Music Literature
+- 2123 Music Literature II

-Ensembles
+Applied Lessons Ensembles